 Yesterday, during an appointment with my general practitioner, she suggested that perhaps I try a different anticonvulsant.
-For those of you who don’t know; I have Epilepsy and the meds I take are for it, render the behaviour meds useless.
+For those of you who don’t know: I have epilepsy and the meds I take for it, render the behaviour meds useless.
 (Read: Medications – At An Impasse).

-Since I’ve been seizure free since 1994, this decision requires a lot of thought; it’s a decision that I can’t take lightly.
+Since I’ve been seizure-free since 1994, this decision requires a lot of thought; it’s a decision I can’t take lightly.
 With so much uncertainty, I find myself sliding into a depressive episode.
 Unfortunately, in these moments I am incapable of making good decisions.

 If you are struggling, please go here for help: Crisis Services Canada

 At this juncture, the mental pain from the nightmares and the constant startle response are way too much.
-For example, a crowded restaurant is enough to traumatized me for an entire day; sometimes longer. while I’ve learned mindfulness another strategic coping tools, they proved to be useless in scenarios like this.
+For example, a crowded restaurant is enough to traumatize me for an entire day, sometimes longer.
+While I’ve learned mindfulness and other strategic coping tools, they have proven to be useless in scenarios like this.

 The biggest painful aspect?
 The world itself has become way too loud.
-In fact, the world is so loud and so busy that many places I seek refuge, are inundated with some noise in the background.
-A loud muffler, I Harley booming off in the distance, and sometimes you catch ringtone, a song or video off in the distance from some other hiker.
-What’s a fellow with PTSD to do?
+In fact, the world is so loud and so busy that many places where I seek refuge, are inundated with some noise in the background.
+A loud muffler, a Harley motorcycle booming off in the distance, and then sometimes you catch a ringtone, a song or video from some other hiker… What’s a fellow with PTSD to do?

 Want to show your support for mental health?
 Take a look through our shop, Mental health merch

-while it’s true, that my future remains uncertain, I know that I have to choose a path.
+While it’s true, that my future remains uncertain, I know I have to choose a path.
 Fortunately for myself, I’ve been battling mental illness long enough to know that I must make an informed decision.
-Furthermore, I need to base on the help of the medical and mental health professionals.
+Furthermore, I need to base it on the help of the medical and mental-health professionals.
 For example, I will now consult with my psychiatrist after talking to my doctor.
 The takeaway here?
 When it comes to your health, mental or physical, you must be armed with the best possible knowledge.
 While this can be overwhelming, it can be less so if one draws up a plan.

 So, for example, for now I will put the options my doctor gave me up on a shelf and wait for my psychiatrist appointment.
-I want to see what her expert opinion is?
-It’s OK to be in purgatory while you wait for some good information as to how to proceed forward.
+I want to see what her expert opinion is.
+It’s okay to be in purgatory while you wait for some good information on how to proceed forward.
 The idea is to heal, not cause more mental pain.